K\"ahler metrics and toric Lagrangian fibrations: Introduction

-As we explain in Section \ref{sec:torus:bundles}, in spite of the fact that an element of a symplectic torus bundle only acts on a single fiber of the moment map, one can still make sense of $\T$-invariant objects.
-In particular, one can consider $\T$-invariant metrics and complex structures.
+As we explain in Section \ref{sec:torus:bundles}, one can still make sense of $\T$-invariant objects, such as $\T$-invariant metrics and complex structures.
 Using this we extend the Abreu-Guillemin theory to toric $\T$-spaces.
 Our main result is the following (see Section \ref{sec:inv:metrics:toric}).

-\begin{theorem*} Let $\mu:(S,\omega)\to M$ be a toric $\T$-space, with Delzant subspace $\Delta:=\mu(S)\subset M$.
-There is a 1-1 correspondence between invariant K\"ahler metrics on $S$ compatible with $\omega$ and the following data. \begin{enumerate}[(i)] \item A flat Lagrangian elliptic connection for $\mu:S\to M$ with zero radial residue over the open facets of $\Delta$. \item A Hessian hybrid $b$-metric on $\Delta$ with residues at the open facets given by the primitive outward-pointing normals multiplied by $\tfrac{1}{4\pi}$. \end{enumerate} Moreover, an invariant K\"ahler metric $G$ is extremal if and only if its scalar curvature $S_G$, viewed as function on $\Delta$, is affine. \end{theorem*}
+\begin{theorem*} Let $\mu:(S,\omega)\to M$ be a toric $\T$-space, with Delzant domain $\Delta:=\mu(S)\subset M$.
+There is a 1-1 correspondence between invariant K\"ahler metrics on $S$ compatible with $\omega$ and the following data. \begin{enumerate}[(i)] \item A flat Lagrangian elliptic connection for $\mu:S\to M$ with zero radial residue over the open facets of $\Delta$. \item A Hessian hybrid $b$-metric on $\Delta$ with residues at the open facets given by the primitive outward-pointing normals multiplied by $-\tfrac{1}{4\pi}$. \end{enumerate} Moreover, an invariant K\"ahler metric $G$ is extremal if and only if its scalar curvature $S_G$, viewed as function on $\Delta$, is affine. \end{theorem*}

 Elliptic connections and hybrid $b$-metrics are tensors with specified singularities over the boundary of $\Delta$, introduced in Sections \ref{sec:elliptic:connections} and \ref{sec:bmetrics}, respectively.
 These are defined in a coordinate-free way using the elliptic tangent bundle of $\mu$ \cite{CaGu,CKW22,CKW23,CW22} and the $b$-tangent bundle of $\Delta$ \cite{Mel93}.
+In the classical theory, the presence of an elliptic connection is hidden in a choice of action-angle coordinates over the interior of the polytope, and any two such choices lead to isomorphic invariant K\"ahler metrics.
+This is no longer the case in our more general setting. {We also emphasize that the theorem does not assume $S$ to be compact -- though the notion of toric $\T$-space does require $\mu$ to be proper as map onto its image -- and so includes, as a special case, Theorem 2.14 in \cite{AS12} concerning non-compact symplectic toric manifolds.}

-When $\Delta\subset M$ is a finite type Delzant subspace and $M$ carries a Hessian metric, our Delzant type construction above allows one to apply K\"ahler reduction, leading to the following result (see Section \ref{sec:inv:metrics:toric}).
+When $\Delta\subset M$ is a finite type Delzant domain and $M$ carries a Hessian metric, our Delzant type construction above allows one to apply K\"ahler reduction, leading to the following result (see Section \ref{sec:inv:metrics:toric}).